 The second is that you’ve tried and failed to see sloths in the wild and that this section is your last chance saloon.

 The third is that you’re like me and you’re greedy.
-You want to see these cute little ridiculous fur-balls in the national parks and also in a sloth sanctuary in Costa Rica.
+You are a sloth addict now and after clearing out the national parks you also want to visit a sloth sanctuary in Costa Rica, safe in the knowledge that your money is supporting a good institution.

-The following sloth sanctuaries in Costa Rica have been hand-picked by myself after hours of intense due diligence and personal experience.
+The following sloth sanctuaries in Costa Rica have been hand-picked by me after hours of intense due diligence and personal experience.

-The Sloth Sanctuary studies and observes the animals and its findings works in unison with other sloth sanctuaries around Costa Rica.
+The Sloth Sanctuary studies and observes the animals and its findings work in unison with other sloth sanctuaries around Costa Rica.

 Guaranteed viewing of both the two-toed and three-toed sloth in this pioneer of Costa Rican sloth sanctuaries.